eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/algorithm-analysis.md

 | 1,000,000,000 | 0.030 μs | 1 sec    | 29.90 sec | 31.7 years          |          |                |

 {% cite algorithm-design-manual -l 38 %}

-## Conclusion

-Most commonly, algorithms are analyzed by counting the number of steps an algorithm takes to complete in the worst-case, which creates a time-complexity function.
-The time-complexity function is then expressed using Big O notation.

-Big O creates common classes of algorithms, like linear algorithms, and exponential algorithms.
-It's useful to learn the names of these classes, because they come up often when discussing algorithms.

 ## References